 While the Mirage Volcano Show has been a little superseded by the Bellagio Fountains the show is still a pretty amazing spectacle.
 There are few places where you can witness a Volcano erupting right in the middle of the City.
-Of course this is simply a show and not the real thing, after all NOTHIG in Vegas is the Real thing, but it still an awsome firey display of light, water and real fire.
+Of course, this is simply a show and not the real thing, after all, NOTHING in Vegas is the Real thing, but it is still an awesome firey display of light, water, and real fire.

 From the Sidewalk, you can feel the heat as the flame jets burst skywards, and the Lava Boiling in the Summit Cauldron is pleasantly authentic.
 It really is one of those things you need to find time for.
-Erupting Daily (Thursday – Sunday currently as the Mirage is closed Mon, Tue, Wed), on the hour from 7-10 pm.
+Erupting Daily, on the hour from 8-11 pm.

 5 – Downtown – Fremont Street

-Downtown Vegas has changed over the years, starting off as the heart of the city, as the action moved tothe Strip the area fell into disrepute and almost a no-go area for tourists.
-The Area was then transformed into the fremont Street Experiece and reborn as tourist Hotspot.
+Downtown Vegas has changed over the years, starting off as the heart of the city, as the action moved to the Strip the area fell into disrepute and was almost a no-go area for tourists.
+The Area was then transformed into the Fremont Street Experience and reborn as a tourist Hotspot.

 Overall at least one of your evenings in Vegas should be spent exploring the district.
 Even if it’s not your cup of tea, it’s still something that needs to be ticked off!

 6 – Enjoy a Free Concert – Downtown

 On top of the Light Show at Fremont, there are also nightly free music acts taking place on the permanent Stages erected within the experience.
 Experience a little live music, usually a cover band but sometimes something a little more well-known for free while exploring Fremont street.
 A good crowd usually forms and you can get a beer from the many vendors and just take in the atmosphere, another great reason to visit Downtown.

 7 – Visit The Las Vegas Sign